yuweihe97/airydryclay/README.md

     ![5.jpg](assets/5push.jpg)
     ![6.jpg](assets/6pushedcylinder.jpg)

-- Adjust the shape
+- Adjust the shape.
     ![7.jpg](assets/7adjustshape.jpg)

-- Take out the clay in different color
+- Take out the clay in different color.
-- Use hands or tools to adjust the shape like previous steps
+- Use hands or tools to adjust the shape like previous steps.
     ![9.jpg](assets/9tooladjust.jpg)

 ##  Assemble